Mississippi Seafood Industry

-The economic impacts of the entire Mississippi seafood industry since 2006 are shown in the figures below.
-Observe the significant decline in the levels of impacts resulting from Hurricane Katrina in 2005 and Deepwater Horizon oil spill in 2010.
+The economic contribution of the entire Mississippi seafood industry since 2006 are shown in the figure below.
+Observe the significant decline in the levels of impacts resulting from Hurricane Katrina in 2005 and the Deepwater Horizon oil spill in 2010.

 LAPLACE, La. -- Heavy rainfall and snowmelt from the Midwest in 2019 led to three major firsts in the Bonnet Carré Spillway’s history, resulting in a massive influx of fresh water that caused adverse effects on marine life and seafood industries across the Mississippi Gulf Coast.

 While the U.S. Army Corps of Engineers is closing the Bonnet Carré Spillway this week, economic impacts of its months-long opening are expected to be felt in the seafood industry for years to come.

 ELLISVILLE, Miss. -- Mississippi State University representatives met with agricultural clients in Ellisville recently to discuss research and education needs for 2018.
 More than 115 individuals attended this year's event.

 BILOXI, Miss. -- Mississippi State University researchers and Extension Service agents heard suggestions from Coastal area agricultural producers and industry leaders about the research and education they need from the university in 2017.

 The MSU Coastal Research and Extension Center Producer Advisory Council meeting was held on Feb.
 28 in Biloxi.
 The annual meeting helps the university allocate time and resources to the most important issues facing Mississippi's agricultural producers and related industries.

 BILOXI, Miss. -- Wild-caught shrimp contribute millions of dollars to Mississippi’s economy each year, and experts say better flavor gives them a competitive advantage over imported and pond-raised shrimp.